PavanRangani/docs/docs/prd/investments/workspace.md

     - For `Cash Flow`,
         - System will pull the entity's funding banking account (Active + Dispose) to the `Funding Accounts` section.
             - For e.g If the user adds a funding account in the banking module for the entity, the system will pull that account into the `Funding Accounts` section.
         - System will pull the latest data of the Budget/Actual from the [Cash Flow](../cash-flow/cash-flow.md#annual-cash-budget--actual-tracking) of the entity.
-System will pull only last 5 years records.
+System will pull only the last 5 years' records.
         - Cash Sources & Uses value for each funding account is pulled from the Cash Flow tab.
-Its pulled from the Grand Total of Private capital section.
+It's pulled from the Grand Total of Private Capital section.
     - Under `Portfolio Construction`, system pulls the `Portfolio Constraints and Considerations` of the current IPS.

 ### UX Rule
-- Shows all the details grouped by variuos section
+- Shows all the details grouped by various section
-- On hover of each section shows pencil icon.
+- Shows pencil icon with each section always.
-- Shows legal entity name in Overview & Preferences section.
+- Shows legal entity name in the Overview & Preferences section.
 [See this](https://drive.google.com/file/d/19neVS67d5fNA5EnxIgIp-gvE5Do3GAqo/view?usp=sharing)
-- Shows proper message when no notes available in the `Descretion Notes` & `Portfolio Notes`.
+- Shows proper message when no notes are available in the `Discretion Notes` & `Portfolio Notes`.
-- User cann't edit the budget/actual.
+- User can't edit the budget/actual.
-- For `Portfolio Constraints and Considerations`, show proper message when it has no data or no IPS available.
+- For `Portfolio Constraints and Considerations`, show the proper message when it has no data or no IPS available.
 - For `Funding Accounts` of `Cash Flow` section,
     - Sorting order: Alphabetical order on Funding Account nickname.
-    - On hover of the records, shows pencil icon to the right side.
+    - On hover of the records, show the pencil icon to the right side.
 On clicks, opens the edit dialog.
-    - Shows proper message when no funding accounts available.
+    - Shows proper message when no funding accounts are available.
-- Common rules for `Notes` column at everywhere in this page
+- Common rules for `Notes` column everywhere on this page
-    - If Notes is too long, shows it in multiline.
+    - If Notes is too long, show it in multiline.
-    - Shows `-` when no notes available.
+    - Shows `-` when no notes are available.

 ### UI Rule
 - [Mockups for empty view](https://drive.google.com/file/d/19neVS67d5fNA5EnxIgIp-gvE5Do3GAqo/view?usp=sharing)